ALib C++ Library

 5. Types Defined with Header Files in Directory "alib/lang/system"

-This sub-namespace of ALib BaseCamp provides types that interface into the operating system of the host computer.
+This inner namespace of ALib BaseCamp provides types that interface into the operating system of the host computer.
 The types found here are just a very few and this namespace is not meant as being anything of huge value for third party applications.
 Rather, the types have been implemented when other parts of ALib needed corresponding functionality.

 That being said, we refer the reader to the reference documentation.